wdragon/Teamz/README.md

 # Teamz
-Your and your teams, together
+You and your teams, together